holochain/docs-pages/src/concepts/6_modifying_and_deleting_data.md

 Because data takes up space even when it's no longer live, be judicious about what you commit to the source chain and the DHT:

 * For large objects that have a short life, consider storing data outside of the DHT: separate, short-lived DHTs, [IPFS](https://ipfs.io), [Dat](https://dat.foundation), or even a centralized service.
-* Commit updates to entries in batches, or store the deltas only rather than using the update function.
+* Commit updates to entries in batches, or ignore the built-in update function and commit deltas instead.

 ## Key takeaways